 It's more like "Wow some perverted sicko was literally paid to animate their disgusting fetishes”.

-not repulsed by Ousama game because of the fanservice.
-I'm repulsed by it because of how confidently it uses the horror genre as an excuse to create appalling fanservice.
+not only repulsed by Ousama game because of the sexualization.
+I'm repulsed by it because of how confidently it uses the horror genre as an excuse to create appalling sexualization.

 The story goes in circles; introducing a few characters that you have no reason to care about, killing them violently for very stupid reasons, then repeating the cycle in the next episode.

 The show is so obsessed with its own edginess that it’s almost laughable.
 We’re constantly reminded how evil humans are when put into a complex situation like the king’s game.
-For example, a character who has yet to be introduced might beat up another character by order of the king and say something stupid along the lines of “It’s kill or be killed!!”
+For example, a character who has yet to be even been given a name might beat up another character by order of the king and say something stupid along the lines of “It’s kill or be killed!!”
 Sure you could argue a scene like that would establish the tone and put forth a theme, but when the characters are so unbelievable it’s impossible to seriously analyze the morally reprehensible decisions they make.

 The main character Nobuaki is an asshole.
 He’s built up to be some kind of hero; characters constantly talk about him like he’s a saint who’s helped them through the game, yet we only ever see him treat them like crap.
 He treats other characters, but mostly women, horribly.
-He smacks women, takes advantage of them while they’re disoriented by the game, forces them to do degrading things, and yet after all of the awful things he does to them they still sing his praises.
+He smacks them, he lies to a blind girl after causing their blindness, he forces them to do degrading things, and yet after all of the awful things he does to them they still sing his praises.
+These glaring issues start to make sense once you look at the staff page for this show.
+You will see that the “Original Creator” is named Nobuaki Kanazawa.
+The same as the main character.
+Yeah... the creator of this shit-fire placed himself into Ousama Game because it is HIS fantasy.
+At least it explains why all of the characters lose all sense of logic to praise him, but it's still really fucking sad that someone like that exists.

 Don’t expect the edginess to make up for the show's issues because the atmosphere is crap too.
-Horror anime like Another, Shiki, and Higurashi showed us that it’s possible to make a horror show with a thick atmosphere to immerse the viewers.
-But the idiotic characters, poor direction, and hilariously bad script make it impossible to get immersed in.
+Horror anime like Another, Shiki, and Higurashi showed us that it’s possible to make a horror anime with a thick atmosphere to immerse the viewers.
+But on top of the terrible visuals, the idiotic characters, poor direction, and hilariously bad script make it impossible to get immersed in.

 As if the show didn’t have enough edge already, the OP is emo/metalcore.
 And it really is not the good type, just loud and obnoxious.
 You’d do well to skip over the OP (and the whole show tbh).